NVIDIA/modulus-launch/examples/README.md

 ## Introduction

 This repository provides sample applications demonstrating use of specific Physics-ML model architectures that are easy to train and deploy.
-The examples aim to show how such models can help solve real world problems.
+These examples aim to show how such models can help solve real world problems.

 ## CFD